wp-plugins/catwalker/readme.txt

 1. Create a configurable widget that will make it easy for visitors to find posts or pages at the intersection of two categories
 1. Generate a list of cross-categorizations on a page or post
 1. List the posts or pages from a given category on a page or post
+1. Automatically list at the bottom of each post the categories which have been assigned to that post
+1. Automatically list at the bottom of each post other posts in the same category

 In addition, users can opt to use a hierarchical custom taxonomy (called "Attributes") that applies to Pages as well as Posts.
-If you use the Attributes taxonomy, you can also opt to list the assigned Attributes at the end of each page or post.
-This last function may not integrate well with all themes.
-You can set a CSS class on the Settings > Writing > CatWalker Options to smooth the integration, but mileage will vary.
+If you use the Attributes taxonomy, all of the above options can be used on pages as well as posts.

 = List categories =